 Abay Park

 The Abay Park is located in the hearth of Shymkent.
-It’s a calm place and offers also interesting places like the Museum of Modern Arts, the Khakim Abay Museum and the huge World War 2 memorial.
+It’s a calm place and offers also interesting places like the Museum of Modern Arts, the Khakim Abay Museum and huge World War 2, Soviet-Afghan War and Firefighter monuments.

 📌 Find this place on Maps: Google or Yandex